Why Every Man Should Have This Wallet With a Secret Trick

-We carry a lot around with us every day — phones, wallets, backpacks, doubts.
-As I pulled my charge cards out of my old wallet to squeeze them into the stiff new slots of Nomad's Leather Battery Wallet, I realized I was about to leave a whole bunch of stuff behind.
-That's because the designers at Nomad decided to sacrifice space for less-than-vital wallet mainstays, like lunch receipts, punch cards, and random scraps of paper.
-In exchange, the Nomad has a feature that almost everybody actually needs: A smartphone-charging battery pack.
+We carry lots of stuff with us every day: Phones, wallets, backpacks, doubts.
+As I pulled my charge cards out of my old wallet to squeeze them into the stiff new slots of Nomad's Leather Battery Wallet, I realized I was about to leave a whole bunch of that stuff behind.
+That's because the designers at Nomad decided to sacrifice space for the junk that gets shoved in our wallets but we don't really need, like lunch receipts, buy-ten-get-one-free cards, and random scraps of paper.
+In exchange, the Nomad has a feature that's actually useful: A smartphone-charging battery pack.

 A slim wallet with a 2,400mAh battery stitched into its spine, Nomad's typically-$119 brown leather billfold is a minimalist's dream, with only five narrow slots in which to keep your cards and cash.
 Buyers who even moderately Costanzas their wallet will need to take a deep breath, because it simply won't allow you to lug around everything you're used to.
 Instead, you'll have to ask yourself, "What's more important: my insurance card or getting the eleventh taco free?"
 It's an exercise in Marie Kondo-style tidying up.